ya-nsh/ya-nsh/README.md

 ### Hi there 👋
+I’m currently working on improving my skillset in the areas of Machine Learning and Web Development.
+Feel free to reach me via my email: yansh2017@gmail.com
 <!--
 **professorlogicx/professorlogicx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.